landoscar/landoscar/README.md

 i do appreciate every crown i get by the way!! im just too socially anxious 2 int with others .

-if you ask me where the info went about the stuff, it got removed for safety reasons
+if you ask me where the info went about the sys stuff, it got removed for safety reasons

 im a optimus and starscream selfshipper , Dni MegaOp + Bumblebee x Optimus shippers.
 Do not interact.
 Seriously.